Jonathans575/FMCW_Radar_IM/README.md

 [7] "./realdata/realdata_make.m" generates the dataset of real-world radar interfered signals for testing.
 [8] "./realdata/test_realdata.m" is similar to "test.m", but it is applicable to measured signals.

+The python scripts in this fold are used for training and testing the interference mitigation models.
+[1] "complexnn/*" includes a variety of the basic complex-valued modules.
+[2] "train_256.py" is used to train the interference mitigation models.
+[3] "test.py" is used for testing.

 %==========================================================
 % Contact: Jianping Wang,     J.Wang-4@tudelft.nl